 Rosalie Adams said in part, "Peafowl are easy to keep and breed.
 The India Blue and its mutations are best if you are located in a colder climate.
 The Green Peafowl are more tropical and need to go inside during cold weather.
 Many people have let their India Blues roam about freely but we keep ours in pens.
 We really enjoy the articles on peafowl in the Game Bird Gazette."Clutch sizes in my Blue Peafowl range from about 4 - 9 buff to pale creamy white eggs which take about 27-29 days to hatch.
 The Green Peafowl lays 4-6 eggs in a clutch with an incubation period of 28 days.
 They eggs are somewhat larger in size tha those of the more common India Blue Peafowl.
 Peafowl are pheasants so you can have them shipped to you through the post office."
 There is terrific information on peafowl coming out in the very next edition of the Gazette!

-Shown at left is Karl Milner of Lakenvelder Farm, Gillette, Wyoming, holding two of his fine India Blue Peafowl.
-Karl wrote an excellent article with great pictures for the Gazette on how to breed pheasants and quail right through the fall and winter months!
-Also a fabulous article and pictures on button quail (see picture of one of Karl's gorgeous pair of button quail at upper right).We receive many questions about how to properly catch and handle ducks and other birds (example of golden-eye duck being correctly held at right), how to clip or pinion waterfowl and gamebirds, and how to keep them in the best feather condition.
-Answers to questions like these appear in the printed magazine.
+Shown at right is Karl Milner of Lakenvelder Farm holding two of his fine India Blue Peafowl.
+Karl wrote an excellent article with great pictures for the Gazette on how to breed pheasants and quail right through the fall and winter months.
+Also a fabulous article and pictures on button quail.
+Karl's son is shown at left with looking at quail chicks in one of the brooders at the farm.

 Dan Cowell is has been one of the leading figures in the avicultural, zoo, and conservation communities for decades.
 Dan is especially known for his contributions to our knowledge of Galliformes husbandry and conservation.
 He is founder of Animal Wonders LLC which offers a variety of programs and activities designed to increase an appreciation and understanding of bird and animal life.
 A few of the services available for schools and others include in-class workshops, pre-school and day care programs, husbandry education sessions, animal birthday parties, etc. Special programs and options are available for scouts, 4-H, FFA, and other youth groups.
 Visit the Animal Wonders website for information on available programs and activities.
-Dan also sponsors gbwf.org which is an important avicultural and conservation website.
+Dan also sponsors gbwf.org which is an avicultural and conservation website.
 It is dedicated to the aviculture and conservation of the world's Galliformes.
 Look for more an article on the great work being done by Dan in an upcoming issue of the magazine.

 Game Bird Gazette Main Page